-Will Guenther (born 1896)1 was was with the firm Henry Pilcher's Sons of Louisville, KY, when the company closed in 1944, he was assistant to the foreman of the erecting room.2 After the company's assets were sold to the M.P.
-Moller firm of Hagerstown, MD, Guenther went to work for Moller as a service technician.3 At that time, Moller maintained a network of service centers around the country.4
+Will Guenther (born 1896)1 was was with the firm Henry Pilcher's Sons of Louisville, Kentucky, when the company closed in 1944, he was assistant to the foreman of the erecting room.2 After the company's assets were sold to the M.P.
+Moller firm of Hagerstown, Maryland, Guenther went to work for Moller as a service technician.3 At that time, Moller maintained a network of service centers around the country.4

 There are no entries in the database that describe organs by Will Guenther.